 How we treat other biological organisms, specifically other non-human animals, is extremely important in this philosophy.
-We cannot talk about the sanctity of Life and how much we should love and respect Nature and still continue to eat the dead flesh, muscle tissue and secretions of other animals who were slaughtered in terrible ways and probably suffered horrifically before they died… this would be the pinnacle of hypocrisy.
+We cannot talk about the sanctity of Life and how much we should love and respect Nature and still continue to eat the dead flesh, muscle tissue and bodily secretions of other animals who were slaughtered in terrible ways and probably suffered horrifically before they died… this would be the pinnacle of hypocrisy.
 Therefore, being Vegan is the only logical conclusion in response to the realization that everything is divine.

 For me, it was a natural progression, stemming from the knowledge and awareness of the horrendous conditions present in factory farming and the plain and obvious truth that we can survive and sustain ourselves on an entirely plant-based diet (which in most cases is healthier anyway, since it physiologically coincides with the way our bodies have evolved).
 Many do not realize that as primates, in terms of our evolutionary history, we spent much more time being frugivores and herbivores than we have being meat eaters and hunting and killing other animals as we do now as omnivores.

 As I said, it also comes from the knowledge that we don’t have to kill other sentient organisms in order to live.
-Granted, this was not always possible in ages past, especially amid extremely inhospitable climates and certain geographic locations, where fruit and vegetation was scarce (the Ice Age, etc.), but it’s certainly more than possible now, especially with so many plant-based alternatives to meat that have become readily available in recent years, as the Vegan movement has grown in popularity.
+Granted, maybe this was not always possible in ages past, especially amid extremely inhospitable climates and certain geographic locations, where fruit and vegetation was scarce (during the Ice Age, etc.), but it’s certainly more than possible now, especially with so many plant-based alternatives to meat that have become readily available in recent years, as the Vegan movement has grown in popularity.

 I thought I might end up being Pescatarian for awhile, because I’ve always loved seafood (having grown up in an oceanfront beach town), but when I stopped eating meat, I just focused on all the delicious fruits and vegetables I would be eating and not on all the things I couldn’t eat.
 In all honesty, the only thing I occasionally miss is salmon.
 I always loved the taste and texture of grilled salmon and I had grown accustomed to eating it for the supposed health benefits, e.g. the Omego-3’s, vitamin B12 and essential fatty acids present in cold water fish, etc.